Uppingham School: History

 In 1945 Douglas Guest succeeded Robert Sterndale Bennett as Director of Music and this area of school life developed further.
 The concert choir was expanded to involve over half the school: a bandmaster was appointed; music scholarships were introduced; and various music societies were created.
 All these innovations remain.
-Recently the school's music facilities have been improved again.
 The school houses two large three-manual pipe organs, in the memorial hall and the chapel, the latter one being rebuilt in the summer of 2007 by Nicholson Organs of Malvern.
 A new choir division appears high on the south wall, and a new console and action have been installed, along with new pipework.
 The organ is notable for a smooth Harrison tone and a rare pair of independent sets of Swell shutters – one opening west into the nave extension and one south across the repositioned choir stalls.

-In the 1960s Uppingham pioneered the introduction of design and technology into the curriculum, with Uppingham being the first independent school, and one of the first five schools in Britain, to evolve and introduce A-level design.
-Design was taught in the Thring Centre, opened in 1965.
-These subjects were then transferred with art, woodwork and metalwork to the Leonardo Centre, opened in 1995.

-The years since the 1970s have seen a considerable expansion in the subjects taught, particularly at A-level, with the introduction of politics, ancient history, design, business studies, theatre studies, classical civilisation, Spanish, Italian, philosophy & religious studies, ICT and physical education.

 Uppingham has one of the largest private theatres in the country, in a building based on the original Leipzig Gewandhaus.
 An extension to the main theatre houses a drama studio to be used for the teaching of theatre studies as well as for performances of smaller productions.
-There is also a large workshop to provide storage and workspace for technical equipment.
+There is also a workshop to provide storage and workspace for technical equipment.
+The 300-seat proscenium arch theatre has featured a range of productions, recently including Chicago and Treasure Island.
+The Secondary School edition of Harry Potter and The Cursed Child will be performed there by the school in winter 2026, followed by Sweeney Todd in spring 2027.